kulttuuri/containers-on-the-fly/README.md

 Before proceeding, make sure you are logged in as the user with which you want to setup the Main Server.
 The user should have sudo permissions.
 For example: `containeruser`.
 Root user is not recommended to be used.

-The installation procedure of the Main Server (web servers, database, local Docker registry) is as follows:
+The installation procedure of the Main Server (web servers, database, local Docker registry, setting up firewall) is as follows:

 #### Copy Configurations